mlhubber/mlhub/README.md

 Introduction
 ------------

-The machine learning hub is an [open source project](https://github.com/mlhubber/mlhub) aimed at easily sharing [pre-built machine learning models](https://github.com/mlhubber/mlmodels).
+The [machine learning hub](https://mlhub.ai) is an open source project hosted on [github](https://github.com/mlhubber/mlhub) aimed at easily sharing [pre-built machine learning models](https://github.com/mlhubber/mlmodels).
 The models are accessed and managed using the *ml* command from the *mlhub* package designed to install the model and run a demonstration within 5 minutes.
 Each model has been tested on Ubuntu (GNU/Linux).

 Visit the [repository index](https://mlhub.ai/Packages.html) on [mlhub.ai](https://mlhub.ai/) where the models themselves can be browsed